hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_custom_domain.html.markdown

 ## Example CNAME Record Usage

 !>**IMPORTANT:** You **must** include the `depends_on` meta-argument which references both the `azurerm_cdn_frontdoor_route` and the `azurerm_cdn_frontdoor_security_policy` that are associated with your Custom Domain.
-The reason for these `depends_on` meta-arguments is because all of the resources for the Custom Domain need to be associated within FrontDoor before the CNAME record is written to the domains DNS, else the CNAME validation will fail and FrontDoor will not enable traffic to the Domain.
+The reason for these `depends_on` meta-arguments is because all of the resources for the Custom Domain need to be associated within FrontDoor before the CNAME record can be written to the domains DNS, else the CNAME validation will fail and FrontDoor will not enable traffic to the Domain.

 ```hcl
 resource "azurerm_dns_cname_record" "example" {